hoyewhwa/activity_recognition/README.md

 # activity_recognition
 The data is obtained from https://www.kaggle.com/marklvl/activity-recognition-with-healthy-older-people.
-We combined the several data files into a single file.
+I combined the several data files into a single file.
 The data features contained include : Accelerometer readings in G (frontal, vertical, Lateral) The gender of the person being monitored is also included, together with the sensor ID , signal strength, sampling frequency, and finally the activity class that the person is engaged.

 1 - Sitting on a bed